-During recent years some of the world’s nuclear arsenal has been dismantled, however many many thousands of nuclear warheads remain.
-Not only that, but more nations are working towards developing their own nuclear weapons today, and one could argue that as time goes on, it becomes more likely that a terrorist group or nation (rogue or otherwise) may choose to bring down the West by using obtained nuclear weapons in a strategic manner such as to bring down the financial system and instill terror in the minds of Americans and/or Europeans.
+During the years some of the world’s nuclear arsenal has been dismantled.
+However, many, many thousands of nuclear warheads remain.
+Not only that, but more nations are working towards developing their own nuclear weapons today.
+And one could argue that as time goes on, it becomes more likely that these weapons might be used.
+There certainly has been plenty of saber-rattling of late…

-It is something that we should think about and prepare for.
-We cannot assume that we will always live in a world of conventional warfare with such a nuclear arsenal at the ready and possibly in the hands of those who wish to do us harm – or those who are sociopath/psychopathic ‘rulers’.
+It is something that we might think about and prepare for (to an extent possible).
+We cannot assume that we will always live in a world of conventional warfare with such a nuclear arsenal at the ready, and possibly in the hands of those who wish to do us harm – or those who are sociopath/psychopathic ‘rulers’.

-Of interest, the following video put together by Japanese artist Isao Hashimoto illustrates a undeniably scary time-lapse map of the 2053 nuclear explosions which have taken place between 1945 and 1998, beginning with the Manhattan Project’s “Trinity” test near Los Alamos and concluding with Pakistan’s nuclear tests in May of 1998.
+The following video was put together by Japanese artist Isao Hashimoto.
+It illustrates a undeniably scary time-lapse map of the 2,053 nuclear explosions which have taken place between 1945 and 1998.
+It begins with the Manhattan Project’s “Trinity” test near Los Alamos, and concludes with Pakistan’s nuclear tests in May of 1998.
 This leaves out North Korea’s two alleged nuclear tests in this past decade (the legitimacy of both of which is not 100% clear).

 Isao Hashimoto: “This piece of work is a bird’s eye view of the history by scaling down a month length of time into one second.
 No letter is used for equal messaging to all viewers without language barrier.
 The blinking light, sound and the numbers on the world map show when, where and how many experiments each country have conducted.
 I created this work for the means of an interface to the people who are yet to know of the extremely grave, but present problem of the world.”